iot-for-tillgenglighet/ingress-mqtt/README.md

 # ingress-mqtt
 An ingress service that connects to MQTT endpoints and pulls data into the platform

+## Deprecation Notice

+This repository is deprecated and the code has now moved to https://github.com/diwise/ingress-mqtt

 # Building and tagging with Docker

 `docker build -f Dockerfile -t iot-for-tillgenglighet/ingress-mqtt:latest .`